-- effort to ensure that the debate is not limited to the situation of domestic workers, but rather, that domestic work is seen as one piece within a portfolio of options that societies have to satisfy care needs.
-It is likely that a preferred solution will be the creation of care services with State backing and accountability, where the workers will enjoy better working conditions than they would through the expansion of domestic service. - Promote the organization of domestic workers while taking into account the particularities of this group which may present challenges to their organizing and articulating demands collectively.
+- Encourage debate within society.
+Make a special effort to ensure that the debate is not limited to the situation of domestic workers, but rather, that domestic work is seen as one piece within a portfolio of options that societies have to satisfy care needs.
+It is likely that a preferred solution will be the creation of care services with State backing accountability, where the workers will enjoy better working conditions than they would through the expansion of domestic service. - Promote the organization of domestic workers while taking into account the particularities of this group which may present challenges to their organizing and articulating demands collectively. - Lobby existing labor unions to take up the demands of domestic workers. - For the elderly: retirement pensions, in order to eliminate elderly parents' reliance on their children for material and economic support; subsidies for elder care.

-- Video: "Global Care Chains" 3.1 - Radio clip: "Women in Global Care Chains" 3.2 - Video: "Women who Migrate, Women who Care: The New 3.3 Sexual Division of Labor" - Case Study: Maribel's Care Chain
+- 3.1 Video: "Global Care Chains" - 3.2 Radio clip: "Women in Global Care Chains" - 3.3 Video: "Women who Migrate, Women who Care: The New Sexual Division of Labor" - 3.4 Case Study: Maribel's Care Chain